 Too many times, camera team leads from various phone makers have told TechRadar “we would’ve fit in a better camera, but the design team won” – that’s a direct quote from one of them.
 The Galaxy S20 Ultra, thankfully, doesn’t sacrifice camera quality in order to look extra chic.
 It’s big, but it looks stylish enough – and more people will see your glorious 108MP photos than your phone anyway.

 We could write a whole review of the Samsung Galaxy S20 Ultra’s cameras, there’s so much to say about them – and that’s good news if you want something fresh out of your smartphone’s photos.
-But this is just a hands-on review, and there’s so much more to test before we publish our full review.
-Wish us luck.

 The S20 Ultra has a 108MP f/1.8 main camera (with 0.8-micron pixels), a 48MP f/3.5 telephoto camera (0.8 microns), and a 12MP f/2.2 ultra-wide camera (1.4 microns).
 There’s also a time-of-flight (ToF) depth camera on back aiding portrait photos and 3D scans, and a 40MP selfie camera on the front.
 It’s Samsung’s biggest camera sensor upgrade since the Galaxy S7 and S7 Edge.